Hanover, Ontario: Hanover Town Park

 Hanover Town Park and Campground is located on the banks of the Saugeen River and offers 40 fully serviced campsites.
 Very popular with town residents, the Hanover Park offers large picnic areas, fishing, a wide variety of playground equipment for children of all ages, and a covered picnic pavilion with kitchen facilities.
 Many community special events are held in the park providing entertainment and much fun for residents and visitors alike.
 Several smaller parks, playgrounds and baseball diamonds are located throughout the town.

 Minor sports

 Hanover is home to a Junior C hockey team, the Hanover Barons.

 Local media

-Hanover has its own community radio station, CFBW-FM 91.3 FM Bluewater Radio.
+Print

 The Hanover Post was the local newspaper, first established in 1880 and operated until 2005 when it was merged with three other regional newspapers to form The Post.

+Radio

+Hanover has its own community radio station, CFBW-FM 91.3 FM Bluewater Radio which began broadcasting in 2001.